tomihasa/ping/README.md

 ### Twitter

 If you have something quick and easy, just ping us on Twitter.
 140 characters makes everyone more efficient.
-We're [@GoShowFM](https://twitter.com/goshowfm) on Twitter.
+We're [@GoTimeFM](https://twitter.com/gotimefm) on Twitter.

 ### Gophers Slack
-Join us on the #goshow channel on Gophers Slack (invite: http://bit.ly/gophers-slack-invite)
+Join us on the #gotimefm channel on Gophers Slack (invite: http://bit.ly/gophers-slack-invite)

 ---
 Special thanks to [Holman](https://github.com/holman/feedback) and [The Changelog](https://github.com/thechangelog/ping) for leading the way.